software-students-fall2023/1-specification-exercise-llca/README.md

 Philip Choi is a 22-year-old recent graduate from New York University who has been grappling with nicotine addiction ever since he was a high school student.
 Although he started smoking out of curiosity and a desire to fit in with his friends, he has now grown a dependency to nicotine.
 He relies on nicotine in many ways, such as to calm his nerves or satisfy his cravings.
 His primary goal is to overcome this addiction and lead a healthier life.
 ### Goals/Needs:
 1. Overcome a nicotine addiction and lead an overall healthier lifestyle, both mentally and physically.
-2. Understand an reflect on his nicotine consumption patterns and history.
+2. Understand an reflect on his nicotine consumption patterns and history. <br>
 	i.
-Understand what drives him to indulge in nicotine, and uncover any noticable patterns. ii.
-Keep track of these patterns in order to address them and prevent neglect.
+Understand what drives him to indulge in nicotine, and uncover any noticable patterns. <br>
+	ii.
+Keep track of these patterns in order to address them and prevent neglect. <br>
 3. Receive recognition and rewards for milestones achieved, as well as motivation during the quitting process.
 4. Gain access to a supportive community or network that understands his struggles.